mobxjs/mobx-state-tree/README.md

 }))
 ```

-The exception to this rule is the `preProcessSnapshot` hook.
-Because it is needed before instantiating model elements, it needs to be defined on the type itself:
+The exception to this rule are the `preProcessSnapshot` and `postProcessSnapshot` hooks (see `types.snapshotProcessor` as an alternative):

 ```javascript
 types